 He is a former President of the British Medical Association and previous winner of the Balzan Prize for Epidemiology and William B. Graham Prize for Health Services Research.

 Chair of the board of trustees – Peter Dolphin

-In 2001, Peter took responsibility for developing, from scratch, the internet brand Monster.com throughout Europe.
-He helped turn Monster into the continent’s leading online recruitment business.
-By 2006, sales turnover had reached US$500 million and the company employed more than 1,500 staff.
+In 2001, Peter took responsibility for developing the internet brand Monster.com throughout Europe.
+He helped turn Monster into the continent’s leading online recruitment business with a sales turnover of US$500 million by 2006.

 Ralph Bernard CBE

-Ralph Bernard’s media career began more than 30 years ago in newspaper journalism, before he moved into commercial radio.
+Ralph Bernard’s media career has spanned over 30 years.
 He was responsible for the UK’s first commercial radio merger, which ultimately created GWR Group, the country’s largest radio group until 2008.

 In 1991, Ralph had the original idea to launch Classic FM, Britain’s most successful commercial radio station.
 Ralph led the GWR Group for more than 25 years, stepping down as Chief Executive in 2008.
 He received a CBE for services to broadcasting in the 2002 Jubilee Honours.

 In addition to his work with the BLF, Ralph is also Chairman of the Central School of Ballet and Chairman of Classic FM.